 Honestly, I just wanted to freak people out on my way home and think about how much I would be talked about by complete strangers as the crazy lady driving with the skeleton in the passenger seat.
 I tried real hard to make it to where he was looking right out the passenger window with his hand up waving at people, but while he’s posable, he just wasn’t that posable.
 Bummer.

-I have quite a few new DIY halloween decorations I’m working on this week, but to kick off this most wonderful time of the year (no, I don’t care that that song technically refers to Christmas), here are some of my favorite easy DIY halloween decorations I’ve done in the past.
+I have quite a few new halloween decor ideas I’m working on this week, but to kick off this most wonderful time of the year (no, I don’t care that that song technically refers to Christmas), here are some of my favorite easy Halloween DIY projects I’ve done in the past.

 Let’s get our spook on, y’all, or as my Circus told me just this morning, “It’s almost Double Double Toil and Trouble time!”